pritis-spektra/dvlprprdctvtyghdepth/Lab04/Lab4.md

 Migrate documentation as working code using Copilot.

-1. Open **Copilot Chat** (Agent mode) and enter the below prompt:
+1. Open **Copilot Chat** (Agent mode-Claude Sonnet 4.5 model) and enter the below prompt:

     ```
-    Using READMEFUNC.md and READMETECH.md,
-    generate a Spring Boot application for this project.
+    Using READMEFUNC.md and READMETECH.md,generate a Spring Boot application for this project.
     Create the required Controller, Service, Repository, and Model classes.
     Follow the architecture defined in copilot-instructions.md.
     Do not add behavior not mentioned in the documentation.